• Skip to primary navigation

 If above steps did not help, you should be able to fix the problem by running network troubleshooting commands using Command Prompt.

-2. In command prompt window, type netsh winsock reset and press the Enter key.
+2. On the Command prompt screen, type netsh winsock reset and press the Enter key.

 Similarly, run netsh int ip reset, ipconfig /release, ipconfig /renew and ipconfig /flushdns commands.